fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 <pre><code class="custom-hlc language-javascript">
 var FusionCharts = require('fusioncharts');
 var FusionMaps = require('fusionmaps');
-var FusionCharts = require('fusionmaps/maps/fusioncharts.california');
+var California = require('fusionmaps/maps/fusioncharts.california');
-</code></pre>
+FusonMaps(FusionCharts);
-<pre><code class="custom-hlc language-javascript">
+California(FusionCharts);

 > It is mandatory to include the map definition files for all maps that you want to render in your application.
 Unlike the core files that are stored in the **fusioncharts** directory, all map definition files are stored in the **maps** directory and are fetched from there.
 </code></pre>
 <button class='btn btn-outline-secondary btn-copy' title='Copy to Clipboard'>COPY</button>
 </div>